kouosi/kouosi.netlify.app/content/about/_index.md

 title = 'About Me'
 +++

-Hi, I’m Kouosi Tsuamine.
+Hi, I’m Inogen Limbu.
 And this is my little website in the corner of Internet.
 I am from Nepal which is a small but beautiful landlocked country located between China and India.

 ## What I do?
 To be fair I and a weeb with little knowledge about world but you can expect following things from me